 A study done by the US Department of Energy evaluated the cost to operate equipment based on which maintenance strategy you followed.

 As you can see, there is a significant savings as you move from the left to the right.
-Considering your facilities major equipment will last well over 10 years, these numbers can quickly make the financial case for implementing these maintenance strategies.
+Considering your facilities major equipment will typically last over 10 years, these numbers can quickly make the financial case for implementing these maintenance strategies.
 Not sure if you trust this study done by the US Department of Energy?
 Let’s look at another example done by the Building Owners and Managers Association (BOMA International).

 As you can see, the poorly maintained unit (Curve 1) resulted in a 9-year life with degrading efficiency (rising energy use and cost) throughout.
-The well-maintained unit on the other hand (Curve 2) achieved the manufacturers expected life of 14 years, while also maintaining a high level of efficiency.
+The well-maintained unit on the other hand (Curve 2) achieved the manufacturers expected life of 14 years, while maintaining a high level of efficiency.

 THE NUMBERS ON ENERGY EFFICIENCY

-A study done by The New Building Institute examined maintenance strategies and their effect on equipment lifespan.
-This study concluded that reactive maintenance (run-to-fail) can increase energy use by between 30 and 60 percent, while also shortening the lifespan of the equipment.
-These results were directly in line with the findings from the BOMA study discussed in the previous section.
+A study done by The New Building Institute examined mechanical maintenance strategies and their effect on equipment lifespan.
+This study concluded that reactive maintenance (run-to-fail) can increase energy use by between 30 and 60 percent, while shortening the lifespan of the equipment.
+These results were in line with the findings from the BOMA study discussed in the previous section.

 In the modern world, mechanical equipment costs are expensive.
 The better your company cares for its equipment, the longer it will last.
-Equipment that has been treated with routine maintenance will have a longer service life and will provide increased profit.
+Equipment that has routine maintenance will have a longer service life and will provide increased profit.
 This is evident in the number of maintenance managers making the switch to a scheduled preventative maintenance strategy.
-Preventative maintenance is undoubtedly the best approach to take with your equipment for optimal long term success.
+Preventative maintenance is the best approach to take with your equipment for optimal long term success.
 Not only will your equipment provide outstanding reliability, but your company’s persistent success will be proof of this maintenance ritual.